EGYPT – Northeast & Sinai

 Ras Mohammad encompasses two islands, Tiran and Sanafir.
 Tiran Island is located approximately 6 km offshore from the Sinai Peninsula.
 Underwater caves formed as the result of earthquakes are located in Ras Mohammad.

-About 0.9 hectare of mangrove forest covers a 1.16 km shallow channel at the southernmost end of the Ras Mohammad peninsula.
+About 0.9 hectares of mangrove forest covers a 1.16 km shallow channel at the southernmost end of the Ras Mohammad peninsula.
 Near the mangrove and approximately 150 m inland, there are open cracks in the land, caused by earthquakes.
 One of the cracks is approximately 40 m in length and 0.20−1.5 m in width.
 Within the cracks, there are pools of water, some with a depth of over 14 m.

 The inland area includes a diversity of desert habitats such as mountains and wadis, gravel and coastal mud plains, and sand dunes.
 The area also plays a role in bird migration, serving as a place of rest and nourishment.